sinri/ApplePushSenderGUI/README.md

 # ApplePushSenderGUI #

-It is a simple GUI for the Push Package [JavaPNS](https://code.google.com/p/javapns/), under the GNU LGPL license v3.0 .
+It is a simple GUI for the Push Package [JavaPNS](https://code.google.com/p/javapns/), which under the GNU LGPL license v3.0 .

+This project is published under GPLv3.

 ## History ##